We’re Patrick and Carrie.

 While we have yet to put in our vegetable garden, we have successfully farmed microbes – and we’ve personally experienced improved health and vitality through our many ferments, including sauerkraut, milk and water kefir, kombucha tea, jun tea, and sourdough.
-We also dabble in making our own country wine and beer.
+We also make our own country wine and beer, wildcrafting and foraging where possible.
 Our animals also benefit from the byproducts of our ferments, enjoying fermented fruit and many a SCOBY as treats, as well as raw vinegar in their water.
 We believe we’ve all benefited from probiotics!

 We believe food is the key to health and that it should be local; raised and processed humanely; eaten in season when possible; and free of antibiotics, genetically modified organisms (GMOs), herbicides and pesticides.
 Further, we think everyone should know where their food comes from and take responsibility for their choices, like eating meat.